 Benefits that won't be affected by the Universal Credit are:

-Under current plans, the move to a Universal Credit will start in 2013.
+The move to a Universal Credit started in April 2013.

 The role out of Universal Credit will take place in 3 phases:

-From October new claimants of Jobseeker’s Allowance, Employment Support Allowance, Housing Benefit, Working Tax Credit and Child Tax Credit will receive Universal Credit instead of these individual benefits.
+From October new claimants of Jobseeker's Allowance, Employment Support Allowance, Housing Benefit, Working Tax Credit and Child Tax Credit have received Universal Credit instead of these individual benefits.

-New claimants of Job Seekers Allowance will be the first to receive Universal Credit payments.
+New claimants of Job Seekers Allowance were the first to receive Universal Credit payments.

-During this period new claimants of Housing Benefit and Tax Credits will also be switched to Universal Credit, but they will be the last to move over.
+During this period new claimants of Housing Benefit and Tax Credits have also been switched to Universal Credit.

 Existing benefit claimants will also be transferred to Universal Credit when their circumstances change and they have to re-apply or update their details.